-Cisco's Country Digital Acceleration (CDA) Strategy is a long-term partnership with national leadership, industry & academia.
-By fast tracking Australia’s digital agenda with integrated technologies and automation, the country will grow GDP, create new jobs and provide innovation and education across public & private sectors.
+In partnership with national leadership, industry & academia, Cisco is fast tracking Australia’s digital agenda through innovation.
+This enables the country to grow its GDP, create new jobs and provide education across public & private sectors.

-Transforming Australia into a digitally enabled smart city and making everyone a digital citizen, Cisco plans to invest $61 million over 3 years to work with government, industry and community organisations to develop and fund projects across four key areas:
+Transforming Australia into a digitally enabled smart city and helping everyone become a digital citizen, Cisco announced it’s plan to invest $61 million over 3 years to work with government, industry and community organisations to develop and fund pivotal projects.

 Cisco’s digital transformation strategy for Australia starts not just by building a solid infrastructure to support the government’s digital agenda, but also committed investments to developing a digital government, digital industries and digital businesses through initiatives focused on 6 key priorities:

 Empowering individuals with future skills through our Networking Academy